nest/nest-simulator/doc/htmldoc/hpc/parallel_computing.rst

 Distributed simulations **cannot be run interactively**, which means that the simulation has to be provided as a script.
 However, the script can be the same as a script for any simulation.
-No changes are necessary for distibuted simulation scripts: inter-process communication and node distribution is managed transparently inside of NEST.
+No changes are necessary for distributed simulation scripts: inter-process communication and node distribution is managed transparently inside of NEST.

 To distribute a simulation onto 128 processes of a computer cluster, the